astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `drop_ownership_proposal`

-Removes the existing offer for the new owner.
+Removes the existing offer to change contract ownership.
+Only the contract owner can execute this.

 ```json
 {